-The Pence Gallery was founded in 1975 by a consortium of artists, University faculty, and community members in Davis, California and incorporated as a nonprofit shortly thereafter.
+The Pence Gallery was founded in 1975 by a consortium of artists, University faculty, and community members in Davis, California.
+The following year, the Pence incorporated as a nonprofit art gallery.
 The original building was the former office of Dr. Joe Pence, a colorful dentist with a strong interest in the arts.
 When Joe and Hazel Pence gifted the building and grounds to the City of Davis, this consortium petitioned the City for its use as a gallery.
 The original building was replaced by a two-story, three gallery facility in 2005, designed by San Francisco architects Wayne Barcelon and Darlene Jang.
 While the Pence is located on City-owned land, the Pence Gallery Association owns the building and is responsible for all expenses.
 The Pence serves as a forum for ideas related to the arts.
-Located in downtown Davis, we serve over 21,000 visitors annually, and provide opportunities for adults, children, and youth to learn about art processes and media.
+Located in downtown Davis, we serve over 18,000 visitors annually, and provide opportunities for adults, children, and youth to learn about art processes and media.
 Through art classes and lectures, we provide visitors throughout Yolo, Sacramento, and Solano counties access to hear and learn from established local and regional artists.
 Our volunteers give tours and help support our community outreach and events, such as our Garden Tour and Art Auction.